MJMukwevho/MJMukwevho/README.md

-### Hi there :raising_hand_man:
+# Hi there :raising_hand_man:
-My name is `Mukwevho Mukovhe Justice`, a data science enthusiast.
+My name is `Mukwevho Mukovhe Justice`, a data enthusiast.
+My plan is to tell the story hidden within<br/> the messy data, and to realize every dataset potential of bringing insights for better decision making<br/> with businesses and organizations.
-I am problem solver: at times I do have a sense that I am the worlds best.
+I am problem solver, at times I do have a sense that I am the<br/>
+worlds best.
+Here my [Linkedin page](https://www.linkedin.com/in/mukwevho-mukovhe-125069128/).

- Here is a table with some of my competancies:
+#### Here is a table with some of my competancies:

 Skill |Rating |Comment
 ------|-------|------